Christopher De Sousa

 Bio/Research

-Christopher De Sousa (MCIP, RPP) is a professor at the School of Urban and Regional Planning at Toronto Metropolitan University (TMU, formerly Toronto Metropolitan University).
-Prior to joining TMU in 2011, he was chair of Urban Planning at the University of Wisconsin-Milwaukee and a member of the Geography and Urban Studies faculty.
-He received his bachelor of arts in Environment and Resource Management in 1994, his master of science in Planning in 1996, and his PhD in Geography in 2000—all from the University of Toronto.
-He is a registered professional planner and a member of the Ontario Professional Planners Institute and the Canadian Institute of Planners.
+Dr. Christopher De Sousa is a professor in the School of Urban and Regional Planning at Toronto Metropolitan University and has served as both school director (2011 to 2018) and associate director (undergraduate programs, 2022 to 2024).
+Before joining, he was a faculty member and chair of the Urban Planning program at the University of Wisconsin-Milwaukee and a faculty member in the Department of Geography and the Urban Studies Program.
+He received his BA in Environment and Resource Management, his MSc in Planning, and his PhD in Geography all from the University of Toronto.
+He is a Registered Professional Planner and a member of the Ontario Professional Planners Institute and the Canadian Institute of Planners.

 Click to Shrink <<